 Rebecca Chappell received her M.F.A. from the New York State College of Ceramics at Alfred University in 2008 and her B.F.A. from the Cleveland Institute of Art in 2003.
 Chappell has participated in solo and group exhibitions across the US.
-She currently teaches at the Maryland Institute of Art as well as Tyler School of Art.
-Rebecca lives and maintains a studio in North Philadelphia PA.
+She currently teaches at the Maryland Institute of Art and works as a residential gardener/landscaper in Philadelphia.
+Rebecca lives and maintains a studio in Philadelphia PA.

 Pots can be covert instruments for carrying messages.
 Objects that over time, through intimate actions with the human body, slowly reveal surprises and meanings that are contained within.
 I seek to create imagined objects and spaces that serve as moments to catch a wandering eye and allow the viewer the opportunity to pause.
 Arranged moments of curiosity and wonder.